jakob-bren/my-full-template/README.md

 Throughout the project the footer would mess up on mobile (and sometimes on desktop) and appear halfway up the page or at the end of the initial viewport rather than "sticking" to the exact bottom of the page - or otherwise it would appear at the bottom but in a broken/glitched state.
 I have not been able to figure out why this is for the past month or so; it worked fine initially but now it seems irreparably bugged - I would normally try and fix it before submission but in this case I feel as if I have made the CSS too convoluted, being that it's my first time writing a responsive webpage and that I originally started it in a fixed, desktop mindset using px, float, static widths etc - it feels intimidatingly long and detailed and I think the only thing for it would be to destroy all the CSS and write it from scratch - so instead, as the deadline is approaching fast - I have just set it to "display:none" on mobile.

 I had an issue with flexboxes being out of alignment with eachother - I put borders on the flexi divs and discovered the "aside" flex wasn't sticking to the top of the page.
 From here it was a matter of adding "top: 0; position: sticky; align-self: flex-start;" to aside and padding it accordingly to max with the main div.
 It now looks a lot cleaner, although by no means perfect.

+One other issue was that, in tablet/narrow browser tab display mode aka 1151px in the stylesheet, I had a quite lot of irremovable whitespace before the first Flexbox div on the Home & About pages - this did not show up in the mobile phone display mode nor the desktop mode.
+I was quite stumped as to how to fix this for some time but; after investigating thru Chrome developer tools (and the equivalent forks of this same tool in Firefox and Edge; since both are based on Chrome) I discovered that Chrome was overriding my stylesheet in this "tablet/narrow browser tab" display mode - for reasons unknown, it was applying "display: block" to Flexbox children.
+After a lot of Google searches and rewriting my search terms; I stumbled upon the fix that worked, which was to apply "justify-content: flex-start;" to the parent div.